-Gary Taubes explains some of this in painstaking detail in Good Calories, Bad Calories, but the gist is: our culture’s addiction to carbs — breads, pastas, cereals, crackers, etc. — are a big part of the problem.
+Gary Taubes explains some of this in painstaking detail in Good Calories, Bad Calories, but the gist is: our culture’s addiction to processed carbs — breads, pastas, cereals, crackers, etc. — is a big part of the problem.
 Maybe the biggest part.
-Eating carbs causes spikes in insulin and blood-sugar, which at best will make you feel crappy an hour afterward (pancake coma), and at worst can cause metabolic syndrome (diabetes, heart disease, certain cancers).
+Eating carbs such as these causes spikes in insulin and blood-sugar, which at best will make you feel crappy an hour afterward (pancake coma), and at worst can cause metabolic syndrome (diabetes, heart disease, certain cancers).

-Luckily, the news about carbs is catching on (slowly…. but it is catching on).
+Luckily, the news about processed carbs is catching on (slowly… but it is catching on).

 When you consume meals high in refined carbohydrates that are not balanced with respect to protein and good fat, you may continually crave carbohydrates and get stuck in the “carb craving cycle.”

-When creating your meal plan for controlling diabetes, tracking/controlling total carbs per day is key.
+When creating meal plans for controlling diabetes, tracking/controlling total carbs per day is key.
 For example, a person with type 2 diabetes might be instructed to keep their total carbs per day under 130 grams/day (which is actually quite a lot).
-Because everyone’s needs/bodies are different, this is where your personal dietician can help you.
-(Also: there’s calculating “net carbs,” which is your total carbs minus fiber intake.
+Because everyone’s needs/bodies are different, this is where a personal dietician can really help.
+(Also: there’s calculating “net carbs,” which is total carbs minus fiber intake.
 As you can see, this can get a little technical, so it’s best to create a personal plan with a trained professional.)

 Sugar is a type of carb you should especially steer clear of.
 Eating simple sugar is the easiest way to spike your blood-sugar (obviously).

 - Trans fats create inflammation, which is linked to heart disease, stroke, diabetes, and other chronic conditions.
 They also contribute to insulin resistance, which increases the risk of developing type 2 and gestational diabetes.
 Even small amounts of trans fats can harm health: for every 2% of calories from trans fat consumed daily, the risk of heart disease rises by 23%.
-Luckily, most people have banished trans fats from their diet (except for my grandmother, who insisted on cooking with Crisco ’til the day she died)… (and yes it was delicious).
-Use of these oils has already dropped by a dramatic 78% since the FDA required trans fats to be listed on nutrition labels in 2006, and then in 2015 it formally announced that partially hydrogenated oils (PHOs) are NOT “Generally Recognized as Safe.”
+Luckily, most people have banished trans fats from their diet (except for my grandmother, who insisted on cooking with Crisco ’til the day she died… and yes, it was delicious).
+Use of these oils dropped dramatically after the FDA required trans fats to be listed on nutrition labels in 2006, and then in 2015 it formally announced that partially hydrogenated oils (PHOs) are NOT “Generally Recognized as Safe.”
 Now, companies aren’t allowed to add PHOs to foods anymore, which includes added trans fats.
 So that’s one good thing.

 - Looking at an example, it’s far better to have, say, whole-fat dairy rather than fat-free yogurt, especially if it’s loaded up with flavor additives, sugar, etc.